sanity-io/sanity-plugin-transifex/README.md

 This plugin provides an in-studio integration with [Transifex](https://transifex.com).
 It allows your editors to send any document to Transifex with the click of a button, monitor ongoing translations, and import partial or complete translations back into the studio.

+_Recent updates for v4:_ We've added support for the new document internationalization plugin pattern.
+Please read the [Document level translations](#document-level-translations) section for more information.

 # Table of Contents

 - [Quickstart](#quickstart)